Rabona17/3-Body-trajectory-prediction/README.md

 # 3-Body-trajectory-prediction
-The Python final product for `Astro_9: Python for scientific computation` from UC Berkeley
+The Python final project for `Astro_9: Python for scientific computation` from UC Berkeley
 ## Discription
 This is a Python code which make analysis and prediction on how each planet will move under the forces of others in a three-body system.
 ## Score received